snowblindnz/simple-plex-docker/README.md

 ## Step 2: Running the server:
-Navigate to the docker-compose.yml and run sudo docker-compose up -d
+Navigate to the docker-compose.yml and run
+`sudo docker-compose up -d`
 The server should now be running.
+Run `sudo docker-compose down` to stop the server.

 ## Step 3: Setting up the server:
 1. Set up plex: Navigate to http://localhost:8000 and login to your plex server.
 Once logged in: